makrai/notes/boguraev89-comp-lexg-nlp.md

     as information enters the systems
     * Mellish (1985), Hirst (1987), and Small and Rieger (1982),
 * Small, Cottrell and Tanenhaus (forthcoming)
-  * boundaries of discreteness, in word-senses continuity and vagueness, and [machine learning]
+  * boundaries of discreteness, in word-senses continuity and vagueness, and ML
 * position in this chapter
-  * inseparability of knowledge and language goes [far]
+  * inseparability of knowledge and language goes far
   * knowledge for certain purposes should be stored in text-like forms
 * semantic structure of dictionaries has been analysed, compared to the underlying organisation of knowledge representations, and